300-276-Great Vocals

 Writer/Composer: Seal (1994)

-This British singer/songwriter with Brazilian and Nigerian parents made a huge impact on music in the 1990s with his unique, astonishing vocal sound.
+This British singer / songwriter with Brazilian and Nigerian parents made a huge impact on music in the 1990s with his unique, astonishing vocal sound.
 He was described as a “honeyed baritone” with a surprising, raspy, almost 3-octave vocal range.
-His singing style contains great elements of Rock / Soul / R&B / Pop / and World Music influences.
-This award-winning song, among his very best, is impeccably produced, with great instrumentation.
+His singing style contains great elements of Soul / R&B / Rock / Pop / and World Music influences.
+This Grammy Award-winning song, among his very best, is impeccably produced, with great instrumentation.
+Among his many hits were Crazy, Prayer for the Dying and Fly Like an Eagle.
 He sings with incredible Soul in this remarkable vocal performance, especially when he hits those unexpected high notes.
-If you don’t understand the message, it’s okay…Listen…Spellbinding!
+Whether about a long journey about love or drug use, if you don’t understand the message, that’s okay, millions felt just as you do.
+Still at Spellbinding!

 282. TILL THE END OF TIME (1946)